romagny13/react-form-validation/README.md

 `params`: message (for personal error message), name (to change name of validator)

 ...
-Or create an other validator.
+We could create our validators.
 Example 'email'

 ```js
 // isRequired is an utility function